 Bryan Hanson.
 Mr. Hanson has more than 30 years of progressive experience in the nuclear power industry and is responsible for the safe, efficient and reliable operation of the Company's power generation fleet.
 Prior to his current role, Mr. Hanson was president and chief nuclear officer of Generation's nuclear fleet from 2015 to 2020 where he was responsible for ensuring that Generation maintained high levels of performance and safety across its nuclear fleet.
 During his tenure with Exelon, which began in 2006, Mr. Hanson also served as the Nuclear Chief Operating Officer, Senior Vice President of Midwest Operations, Site Vice President for Braidwood Generating Station and Site Vice President for Clinton Power Station.
-Mr. Hanson received a bachelor's degree in nuclear engineering from the University of Wisconsin and a Master of Business Administration from St. Ambrose University.

 Mike Koehler.
 Mr. Koehler leads the Company's technology, tech platforms, cyber security, supply, real estate and facilities, transportation, and physical security operations.
 Prior to this role, he served from 2016 to 2021 as Exelon's Senior Vice President and Chief Information and Chief Digital Officer where he was responsible for the strategic direction of information technology and digital strategy including resources and technology innovation and for ensuring effective and secure delivery and support of technology systems.
 Before joining Exelon, he served as President of EMC Professional Services, where he managed its Global Services group's broad portfolio of professional services, practices and delivery, as well as go-to-market execution, to maximize benefits from customers' investments in EMC's technology.
-Mr. Koehler has served on the board of directors of Coresite Realty Corporation (NYSE: COR), a business which owns, acquires, constructs and operates data centers in some of the largest markets in the U.S., since 2010.
-He received his bachelor's degree in industrial engineering from Texas Tech.
+Mr. Koehler serves on the board of directors of Coresite Realty Corporation, a business that owns, acquires, constructs and operates data centers in some of the largest markets in the U.S., since 2010.

 James McHugh.
 Mr. McHugh has more than 25 years of experience in the energy industry and has led the Company's competitive retail and commodities business since 2018.
 He previously served from 2016 to 2018 as Senior Vice President of wholesale trading where he was responsible for the wholesale trading and portfolio management of the Company's generation, load, transactions and contracted assets.
 Since joining Exelon in 2004, Mr. McHugh has served in a variety of positions of increasing responsibility withing the organization, including Senior Vice President of portfolio management and strategy, director of the Midwest and mid-Atlantic regional trading and director of portfolio management.
-Mr. McHugh received his bachelor's degree in electrical engineering from Lehigh University and a Master of Business Administration in finance from Villanova University.

 David Dardis.
 Mr. Dardis is a veteran energy industry lawyer with nearly 20 years of experience representing investor-owned electric and gas utilities, competitive retail suppliers, and merchant generation companies.
 He has served as General Counsel of Generation since 2020, and previously served as General Counsel of Exelon's competitive retail and commodities business from 2016 to 2020 where he managed legal affairs and had oversight responsibility for wholesale and retail compliance programs.
 Mr. Dardis joined Exelon in 2007 and held various leadership roles leading large legal teams and advising senior management on key issues.
-Prior to that, Mr. Dardis was legal advisor to Chairman Joseph Kelliher of the Federal Energy Regulatory Commission where he advised on the organized electric markets in the Eastern Interconnection, implementation of the Energy Policy Act of 2005 and development of the agency's enforcement program.
-Mr. Dardis received his bachelor's degree in politics from Pomona College and his law degree from Washington and Lee University School of Law.
+Prior to that, Mr. Dardis was legal advisor to Chairman Joseph Kelliher of the Federal Energy Regulatory Commission where he advised on the organized electric markets in the Eastern Interconnection, implementation of the Energy Policy Act of 2005 and the development of the agency's enforcement program.